shindejayesh987/simple-microservice-example/README.md

 # Simple Microservice Example

-A very simple microservice example with NodeJS, Python and Mongo
+A very simple microservice example with NodeJS, Python, Redis, and Mongo

 ## Dependencies